Skip to content

 Policies Under Evaluation

-The following policies are currently being analysed or await a decision from the Coscine Steering Board regarding possible implementation.
+The following policies are currently being analysed or await a decision from the Coscine Steering Board regarding possible implementation: currently None.

 s3:GetLifecycleConfiguration Allows querying the lifecycle configuration, including how long versions are retained as backups before deletion.